robbalmbra/RomBuilder/docker/README.md

 * CUSTOM_OUTPUT_DIR - Overrides default build directory to selected directory
 * USER_MODS - Defines location of custom modifications bash script
 * LOGGING_RATE - Defines rate of how often logs are updated to buildkite; e.g `LOGGING_RATE=20` defines every 20 seconds to check and pull current log for the device being built.
 Default is 30 seconds.
+* JUST_UPLOAD=1 - Causes build script to only upload any built files to mega
+* MAX_CPUS - Defines max CPUs to use for the building process; e.g. `MAX_CPUS=6` defines to only use 6 CPUS for the build

 **Other**